apache/cordova-docs/www/docs/en/dev/guide/appdev/allowlist/index.md

 On Android and iOS, the network request allow list (see above) is not able to filter all types of requests (e.g. `<video>` & WebSockets are not blocked).
 So, in addition to the allow list, you should use a [Content Security Policy](http://content-security-policy.com/) `<meta>` tag on all of your pages.

 > **Note**: If your app has multiple HTML files and navigates between them using the browser's navigation features, you should include the CSP in each file.
-If using a framework, you only need to include the CSP on `index.html`.
+If your app is a single-page application, you only need to include the CSP on `index.html`.

 ### Cordova's Default Template Content Security Policy